-Why is machine maintenance important?
+Why is cleaning coffee equipment important?

 Coffee is by nature a very oily substance.
 Over time, coffee oils accumulate inside of your machine to form a rancid residue.
-This residue is responsible for the acrid smell you may recognize coming from a poorly maintained machine.
+This residue is responsible for the unpleasant smell you may recognize coming from a poorly maintained machine.
 Unfortunately, this residue causes more than just bad odor.
 If allowed to develop, residue inside of your machine will eventually clog its filters and tubes and cause it to malfunction.
 Well before your machine clogs or you even notice the signs of neglect, the stale residue lining the inside of your machine will begin to affect the taste of the fresh coffee you prepare.

 How often should I clean my commercial brewer?